memgraph/memgraph/docs/user_technical/open-cypher.md

 ### Reading & Writing

-The query language supports combining multiple reads and writes using the `WITH` clause.
+OpenCypher supports combining multiple reads and writes using the `WITH` clause.
 In addition to combining, the `MERGE` clause is provided which may create patterns if they do not exist.